Friedrich Hölderlin: Later life and death

 In the tower, Hölderlin continued to write poetry of a simplicity and formality quite unlike what he had been writing up to 1805.
 As time went on he became a minor tourist attraction and was visited by curious travelers and autograph-hunters.
-Often he would play the piano or spontaneously write short verses for such visitors, pure in versification but almost empty of affect—although a few of these (such as the famous Die Linien des Lebens ("The Lines of Life"), which he wrote out for his carer Zimmer on a piece of wood) have a piercing beauty and have been set to music by many composers.
+Often he would play the piano or spontaneously write short verses for such visitors, pure in versification but almost empty of affect—although a few of these (such as the famous Die Linien des Lebens ["The Lines of Life"], which he wrote out for his carer Zimmer on a piece of wood) have been set to music by many composers.

 Hölderlin's own family did not financially support him but petitioned successfully for his upkeep to be paid by the state.
 His mother and sister never visited him, and his stepbrother did so only once.
 His mother died in 1828: his sister and stepbrother quarreled over the inheritance, arguing that too large a share had been allotted to Hölderlin, and unsuccessfully tried to have the will overturned in court.
 Neither of them attended his funeral in 1843 nor did his childhood friends, Hegel (as he had died roughly a decade prior) and Schelling, who had long since ignored him; the Zimmer family were his only mourners.
 His inheritance, including the patrimony left to him by his father when he was two, had been kept from him by his mother and was untouched and continually accruing interest.
 He died a rich man, but did not know it.